- Residents' handbook

 11am Simon takes an alcoholic-dependent client to the Jobcentre to sign on for JSA, Housing Benefit and Council Tax Benefit.
 Receiving benefits will prevent the client from being evicted for rent arrears.
 Simon helps him complete the paperwork and makes a referral to a debt counsellor.

 12pm Caroline makes a joint-visit with a social worker to the home of an older tenant with a mobility problem, who has recently had a fall.
-Caroline notices the living-room light switch is loose so she reports the problem to Peabody Direct.
+Caroline notices the living-room light switch is loose so she reports the problem to our customer service.

 12.30pm Fatima and a neighbourhood manager attend a meeting at Kensington and Chelsea town hall to discuss services for residents with mental health problems.